ni/measurement-plugin-python/README.md

 If copying or running a measurement service produces "File not found" or "No such file or directory" errors, make sure to [enable Win32 long paths](#enable-win32-long-paths).
 If you are unable to enable Win32 long paths, consider deploying the measurement service to a directory with a shorter path.

-## Appendix: Managing Measurement as Python Package(Project)
+## Appendix: Managing Measurement as Python Package (Project)

-Measurement and its related files can be maintained as a python package.
-The basic components of any Python Measurement Package are:
+Measurement and its related files can be maintained as a Python package.
+The basic components of any Python measurement package are:

-1. Measurement Python Module(.py file)
+1. Measurement Python module (`.py` file)
     - This file contains all the details related to the measurement and also contains the logic for the measurement execution.
     - This file is run to start the measurement as a service.

 2. UI File
-    - UI file for the Measurement.
+    - UI file for the measurement.
 Types of supported UI files are:
-        - Measurement UI(.measui): created using the **Measurement UI Editor application**.
+        - Measurement UI (`.measui`): created using the **Measurement UI Editor application**.
-        - LabVIEW UI(.vi)
+        - LabVIEW UI (`.vi`)
-    - The path of this file is configured by `ui_file_path` in `measurement_info` variable definition in Measurement Python Module(.py file).
+    - The path of this file is configured by `ui_file_path` in `measurement_info` variable definition in measurement Python module (`.py`).

-Python communities have different ways of managing a python package and its dependencies.
-It is up to the measurement developer, on how they wanted to maintain the package and dependencies.
+Python communities have different ways of managing Python packages and their dependencies.
+It is up to the measurement developer to decide how to maintain the package and dependencies.
 Measurement developers can choose from a few common approaches discussed below based on their requirements.

-### Create and Manage Python Measurement Package using poetry
+### Create and Manage Python Measurement Package using Poetry

-1. Setting up Poetry(One-time setup)
+1. Install `poetry` (one-time setup)

-    1. Make sure the system has the recommended python version installed.
+    1. Make sure the system has the recommended Python version installed.

-    2. Install the `poetry` using the installation steps given in <https://python-poetry.org/docs/#installation>.
+    2. Install `poetry` using the installation steps given in <https://python-poetry.org/docs/#installation>.

-2. Create a new python project and add `ni-measurementlink-service` as a dependency to the project.
+2. Create a new Python project and add `ni-measurementlink-service` as a dependency to the project.

     1. Open a command prompt, and change the working directory to the directory of your choice where you want to create the project.